 Hero Tools' Marketing Manager, Laura Nelson, is working with her team to design and implement the front-end website of Hero's Optimizely B2B Commerce solution.
 They plan to use B2B Commerce's Content Management Solution (CMS) to build out the website, but would like to understand how B2B Commerce's constructs work before they begin designing.
-Together with team members Markus Hayes (Content Specialist) and Genevieve Paulson (UI/UX Designer), Laura sets out to learn everything she can about Insite's CMS before the project begins.
+Together with team members Markus Hayes (Content Specialist) and Genevieve Paulson (UI/UX Designer), Laura sets out to learn everything she can about B2B's CMS before the project begins.

 Customer restricted sites